-Student loan debt, high home prices, uncertain job security … millennial life often isn’t always as rosy as it might seem, and now there’s something else to add to the list: colorectal cancers.
+Student loan debt, high home prices, uncertain job security … millennial life often isn’t always as rosy as it might seem, and now there’s something else to add to the list: colorectal cancer rates.

-Colon and Rectal Cancer Increasing Among Gen Xers and Millennials
+Colon, Rectal Cancer Increasing Among Gen X, Millennials

-The troubling information comes from a new study by the American Cancer Society published in the Journal of the National Cancer Institute.
-(1) The majority of colon and rectal cancers — nearly 90 percent — are still among people ages 50 and over.
+The troubling information first attracted attention with the release of a study by the American Cancer Society published in the Journal of the National Cancer Institute.
+The study found that the majority of colon and rectal cancers — nearly 90 percent — are still among people ages 50 and over.

-But the study found that while colorectal cancer rates have been steadily declining among people born between 1890 and 1950, they’ve been sharply rising with each generation since 1950, by about 1 to 2 percent a year, for adults in their 20s and 30s.
+But researchers also report that while colorectal cancer rates have been steadily declining among people born between 1890 and 1950, they’ve been sharply rising with each generation since 1950, by about 1 percent to 2 percent a year, for adults in their 20s and 30s.

 When these cancers show up in younger adults, they’re often diagnosed at a much more advanced stage.
 Doctors often confuse the symptoms with something else, like hemorrhoids, since colorectal cancer rates among this age group used to be uncommon.